 Find out more here.

-8. Pages of Hackney Book Group
+9. Pages of Hackney Book Group

-Does anyone do book clubs better than book shops?
-After all – it’s kind of their speciality!
+Does anyone do book clubs better than bookshops?
+After all, it’s kind of their speciality!
 And when the shop is as well-regarded as Pages of Hackney, you know the book club group is going to be a good one.
-Once a month they meet up to discuss a book that everyone has recently chosen and read (you know the drill by now), and explore the bountiful world of literature.
+Once a month, they meet up to discuss a book that everyone has recently chosen and read (you know the drill by now) and explore the bountiful world of literature.
 Whether you’re wanting to discover new books and authors, read more regularly, or meet new friends, the Pages of Hackney Book Group is a splendid choice.

 Find out more here.